suleymanlaarabidev/Suly-Music/README.md

 ## 🗂️ License

-Retro Music Player is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE.md)
+Suly Music Player is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE.md)

-> Please note: Retro Music Player is a local music player app.
+> Please note: Suly Music Player is a local music player app.
 It
 > doesn't support music downloading or online music streaming.